-Ascent is an online lender offers student loans that can be approved without a co-signer and it also gives financial advice regarding education, to help students and their families.
-It has partnered with Richland State bank to provide loans to their applicants.
+Ascent is a private lender offering student loans that can be approved without a co-signer and it also gives financial advice regarding education, to help students and their families.
+Ascent loans are made by Richland State Bank.

-The loan structure is prepared in such a way that students should not get limited when it comes to pursuing higher education.
+The loan structure is prepared in such a way that students should are not limited when it comes to pursuing higher education.
 Loans are provided on the basis of credit, school, cost of attendance, majors and other factors.
-Loans are serviced by the university accounting services, LLC.
+Loans are serviced by Launch Servicing, LLC.

 - How to get a student loan with Ascent